MainulDip/AndroidDevStudy/Coroutine-and-Reactive-Programming/reactive-programming.md

 `Operators` : Converts Data Streams Before Observers (to feed by Observers).
 Operators are chainable with one another.
 There are more than 70 operators available.
 Most Common Operators are `Map`, `FlatMap`, `SwitchMap`, `From`, `Just`, `Range`, `Debounce`, `Buffer` etc.

 * Subscriptions: A connection between  Observable-Observer is called a Subscription.
-Observable-Observer Subscription can vary by sub classes,  like `Single-SingleObserver`, `Completable-CompletableObserver`, `Maybe-MaybeObserver`,, `Flowable-Observer`
+Observable-Observer Subscription can vary by sub classes,  like `Single-SingleObserver`, `Completable-CompletableObserver`, `Maybe-MaybeObserver`, `Flowable-Observer`

 * Memory Leaks Handling Interfaces : `Disposable` and `CompositeDisposable`